materialsproject/reaction-network/README.md

 ```

 The package will then be installed under the name `rxn_network`.
 The Materials Project
-API is not installed by default anc can be installed via: `pip install -U mp-api`.
+API is not installed by default; to install it, run: `pip install -U mp-api`.

 > **Note**
 > As of version 7.0 and beyond, the `reaction-network` package no longer uses `graph-tool`.
 All network functionality is now implemented using `rustworkx`.
 This means it is no longer required to complete any extra installations.